xavibenjamin/brightlycolored.org/_posts/2013-10-29-adobe-security-breach-worse-than-originally-thought.md

 ---
+title: Adobe Security Breach Worse Than Originally Thought
+date: 2013-10-29 15:10:09 -05:00
+tags:
+- security
+- tech
 layout: post
-title: 'Adobe Security Breach Worse Than Originally Thought'

 custom_type: link
 link_url: http://www.macworld.com/article/2059002/adobe-security-breach-worse-than-originally-thought.html
-tags:
-  - security
-  - tech
-date: '2013-10-29 15:10:09'
 ---

 Jared Newman reporting for *Macworld*:

 >When [Adobe announced the breach on October 3](http://blogs.adobe.com/conversations/2013/10/important-customer-security-announcement.html), it said that attackers stole user names and encrypted passwords for an undisclosed numbers of users, along with encrypted credit or debit card numbers and expiration dates for 2.9 million customers.
 [Krebs on Security now reports](http://krebsonsecurity.com/2013/10/adobe-breach-impacted-at-least-38-million-users/) on the full extent of the attack, confirming the 38 million figure with Adobe.